Gluten Free Tuna Noodle Casserole

-Desperate times call for Homemade Tuna Noodle Casserole.
+Desperate times call for homemade, gluten free Tuna Noodle Casserole.
 Right now, with the world gone wonky, the casserole dish beckons with promises of comfort.
-We make a crave-worthy, gluten free version that hits the spot.
+We make a crave-worthy version that hits the spot.
 Best of all – no canned cream of something soup.
 Homemade tuna noodle casserole satisfies to the core.
 We love it so much – we want to share our recipe with you and your family.

 Easy to Adapt

 Our favorite way of preparing homemade tuna noodle casserole may be a bit different than yours.
 We love to use leek, but you may have onion in the pantry.
 We use our own chicken stock; you can use any stock or broth of your choice.
 We also like to use several kinds of cheese – whatever we have shredded in the fridge (cheddar, gouda, fontina…,) plus grated Parmesean or Romano.
 We also LOVE crushed GF potato chips on the top of our casserole.
 You may prefer bread crumbs or crackers.
 Oh- and some of you may have canned chicken in your pantry instead of tuna.
 Go for it!
 Whatever works for you will make a perfect casserole.

 Please let us know how your gluten free Homemade Tuna Noodle Casserole turned out!
 We love to receive feedback.
 Please rate this recipe and leave a comment in the section provided below.
 Thank you.

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 If you choose to make this with another flour blend, please note that your results may differ.

 Peace & LOVE – Teri